jrantane/apiaxle/about.md

 Apiaxle is **open-source**.
 This means you can modify it as much as you like and contribute changes back.
-Others will do the same and gradually the system will all the better for it.
+Others will do the same and gradually the system will become all the better for it.

 # Support & ad-hoc development